ExtaZzZ4106/ExtaZzZ4106/README.md

+## Hi👋, I'm Vladislav Gornostaev

+I'm a beginner developer specializing in Python and Java.
+Passionate about building robust applications and exploring new technologies.
-## Hi there 👋
+## Skills
+- Languages: Python, Java
+- Frameworks: Django
+- Databases: MySQL, SQLite, PostgeSQL
+- Tools: Git
 <!--
 **ExtaZzZ4106/ExtaZzZ4106** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...